 If you have additional questions regarding music or additional musicians that aren’t answered here, please contact the Director of Music by email or at 614-241-2526.

-Cathedral Brass (Approximately $800, exact fee TBD based on needs) – A brass quintet, like you might typically hear at the cathedral on Christmas or Easter.
-Tympani may be added to this as well.
+Cathedral Brass ($1,200) – A brass quintet and tympani, like you might typically hear at the cathedral on Christmas or Easter.

-Cathedral Schola (an ensemble comprised of professional singers from the Cathedral Choir)
+Cathedral Schola ($1,125) – An ensemble comprised of professional singers from the Cathedral Choir.

 Standard choral repertoire performed by Cathedral Schola (Prelude, Offertory, and/or Communion):